Shwetank2101/Samplw-Project/README.md

 # Sample-Project
-Its my first attempt to make respository on github
+This is my respository on github.
+Hope you like it:)